jon-heard/Nearest-point-on-mesh-demo/README.md

 I tried implementing a few other techniques for rendering conforming decals, but ultimately settled on projected textures after some adjustments to address the stated issues.

 I worked around issue #1 by preventing the texture from projecting onto back faces.
-This doesn't stop the projected texture from rendering multiple times when the mesh has two front facing surfaces in its way.
+This doesn't stop the projected texture from rendering multiple times when the mesh has two front facing surfaces in the projection path.
 The next adjustment greatly minimizes this issue, but it can still be a problem in some circumstances.

 I handled issue #2 with the following vertex shader technique.
 After generating the texture coordinates for the vertex, I calculated how far the vertex was from the center of the projection (from where the "nearest point" is).
 I then took that distance and scaled the texture coordinates to be of that length.

 My solution to issue #2 had a startlingly positive impact, and was the primary reason that I ended up staying with projected textures for the decal.
 It isn't perfect, however.
-I needed to turn the projected texture coordinates into normal 2d texture coordinates to be able to scale them.
+I needed to turn the projected texture coordinates (vec4) into normal 2d texture coordinates  (vec2) to be able to scale them.
 This conversion introduces an occasional glitch in the texturing mapping, which I'm actively trying to resolve.

-<b>Enhancements: </b> I never ended up trying the old school way of generating the decal with a special dynamic mesh.
+<b>Future enhancements: </b> I never ended up trying the old school way of generating the decal with a special dynamic mesh.
 It just seemed too involved and bug prone to make it worth my time.
 Still, this could possibly produce better results.
 Also, the current technique still has some minor bugs I'm working to fix.

 ### Other

 <b>Basic shaders</b> - The shaders are simple and sufficiently functional.
-Lighting is based on a dot product between the look vector and the normal.
+Lighting is based on a dot product between the camera's look vector and the vertex normal.
 When I ported this application to my old linux laptop, I needed to reduce the GLSL version from 3.3 to 1.2, which required a number of superficial adjustments, but nothing structurally significant.

-<b>Controls</b> - Controls mostly involve dragging the mouse to rotate the scene or the "focus" point, zooming with the mouse wheel and hitting keys for various other transformations.
-It took a bit of thinking to get the controls for the "focus" point to work relative to the scene rotation, but it was worth it as it made controlling the "focus" point <i>much</i> easier.
+<b>Controls</b> - Controls mostly involve dragging the mouse to rotate either the scene or the "focus" point.
+There is also zooming with the mouse wheel and hitting keys for other controls.
+It took a bit of thinking to get controls for the "focus" point to function relative to the camera/scene transform, rather than relative to the world axis.
+This work was worth it, though, as it made controlling the "focus" point <i>much</i> more intuitive.